"Come on board on the Oingo Boingo spaceship, through time and space, to the Boingo galaxy!"

 - Kids Rock: “Insanity”, to great effect

-- Lyrical Dissonance: Lots; “Controller” springs to mind, and especially “Tender Lumplings”.
+- Lyrical Dissonance: Lots; “Controller” and "Little Girls" spring to mind, and especially “Tender Lumplings”.

 - Mad Scientist: The narrator of “Weird Science”.

 - Motor Mouth: Danny in "Goodbye Goodbye":